 For every four potatoes, just add one-third cup of flour, one beaten egg, and two tablespoons of softened butter to the mix.

 How to make waffle hash browns?

-Add about 2 to 3 beaten eggs in the mixture.
+Add about 2 to 3 beaten eggs to the mixture.
 Then, instead of a pan, use a waffle iron.

 How many calories are there in hash browns?

 A serving of hash browns made from fresh potatoes can have about 300 calories.